OMQ/Assist-OTRS-5/README.md

 Following you will find more information about the [OTRS package extension](https://www.omq.ai/blog/otrs-omq-assist/).
 Please click the following link to find out more about the central and intelligent knowledge base of [OMQ](https://www.omq.ai).

+## Installation

+Do you like to find out more?
+We are very happy to assist you with the installation of the newest OTRS Assist version.
+Therefore please [contact us](https://www.omq.ai/company/contact/).

 ## Contribution